rakeshsingh/my-gen-ai-apps/README.md

-# Guide and tutorial to build Generative AI bots, and agents on your local device
+# My GenAI Apps (a guide on how to build GenAI bots, and agents on your local device)

 ## Overview

 This project, contains codes written by me as part of a learning excercise to learn more about Generative AI concepts, and large language models.
+This project is a quick utilization of several tools and libraries built by the opensource community.
+Thank you Ollama, Langchain, and Streamlit.
+As they say, ``If I have seen further it is by standing on the shoulders of Giants``.

-The skeleton of this repository was taken from [https://github.com/isurulkh/RAG-App-using-Ollama-and-LangChain].
+PS: The skeleton of this project was taken from [https://github.com/isurulkh/RAG-App-using-Ollama-and-LangChain].
 Thanks @isurulkh for your great introduction.

 ## Example Gen-AI ChatBots, and Agents
 1. A basic gen-ai powered chatbot using ollama, and langchain, that reads data from your local directory, and answers questions based on it [chatbot_cli.py](chatbot_cli.py)